 has been rived from the stump, most chairmakers prefer a

 traditional wooden shave with a low-angle cutter.
-But thanks to

 the urban chairmaker, a good number of us work with air- or

 kiln-dried wood that has been sawn instead of split.
 And so the

 metal-bodied spokeshave with a higher-pitched cutter has become